-So, when you go on holiday your system will be ready with a new, super strength password already set-up and digitally implanted in your brain because the MSP has read your mind, knew you’d forgot your old password in the whirl of tequila and flamenco that was your week in Marbella and has been ‘proactive’.
+So, when you come back from a holiday your system will be ready with a new, super strength password already set-up and digitally implanted in your brain because the MSP has read your mind, knew you’d forgot your old password in the whirl of tequila and flamenco that was your week in Marbella and has been ‘proactive’.

 In between sit people like us.
-10 technical staff, a wide range of knowledge, with a small enough customer base to have a personal relationship and understanding of your business, but big enough to ensure you can get through to someone.
+15-30 staff, a wide range of knowledge with the team of support technicians, with a small enough customer base to have a personal relationship and understanding of your business, but big enough to ensure you can get through to someone.
 Small enough to care, big enough to cope (we’re trying it out as a tagline, what do you think?)
-But we’re not perfect; we have higher overheads so we might well be more expensive than the micro-MSP.
-Even with a larger headcount we still get busy and sometimes things don’t get fixed as quickly as you (or we) would like – holidays, sickness and paternity leave impact greatly as they probably do on your small business.
+But we’re not perfect; we have higher overheads so we we’re more expensive than the micro-MSP.
+Even with a larger headcount we still get busy and sometimes things don’t get fixed as quickly as you (or we) would like.
+Holidays, sickness and paternity leave impact greatly as they probably do on your small business.

 So who do you choose?

 Whoever fits you best.
 Talk to a few providers, of varied sizes, and work out what’s the most crucial elements FOR YOU.
-Accept that, as with everything in life, there are compromises to be made and decide which one’s your willing to make.
+Accept that, as with everything in life, there are compromises to be made.
+Decide which one’s your willing to make.
 You’re heading into a long-term relationship and you’re trusting the company you choose with systems that are absolutely vital to your business.
 We’d recommend you visit your shortlist and meet the actual people you’ll be talking to.
-We’d also say whatever you do don’t choose purely on price – the lowest price and the best value for money ARE NOT the same thing.
+We’d also say whatever you do don’t choose purely on price.
+The lowest price and the best value for money ARE NOT the same thing.